mishrasweta-0503/towing-request-system/README.md

     (ipconfig for windows or ifconfig for macbook)

-5. Now, run laravel server from your root backend folder.(make sure your laptop and mobile are on the same wifi network) Run via : php artisan serve --host=0.0.0.0 --port=8000 (this allows your mobile device to access your Laravel backend over the local network. )
+5. Now, run laravel server from your root backend folder.(make sure your laptop and mobile are on the same wifi network)
+    Run:
+    ```bash
+    php artisan serve --host=0.0.0.0 --port=8000
+    (this allows your mobile device to access your Laravel backend over the local network. )

 6. Make sure your web browser is also running from root web-customer folder